dhanushkasampath/short-url-builder/README.txt

 implement cronjob to remove expired and deleted records

 ToDo 9 : In-Progress
-Implement caching for get request - done
+- Implement caching for get request - done

+We can verify this as follows.
+When caching enabled the second request does not come to the service layer. no any log at service layer level get appeared in console

+- when update happens, it should update the cache as well
+1. first I implemented caching for query endpoint
+2. Requested that resource for the first time.
+Then it got the data from db and served me
+3. Then I requested for 2nd time.
+Then it did not get data from db. but from cache and served me
+4. Then I changed the long url using modify endpoint and again requested.
+Unfortunately I got the previous data.
+That means, since I have updated the db, the cache has not been updated.

+note : cache is working with the help of return type and return value in both cache generating and updating.
+So make sure the value we return when generating and updating the cache is same and in updating cache, it's the new value we updated

--when update happens, it should update the cache as well -when delete happens, it should delete from cache as well
+- when delete happens, it should delete from cache as well

 http://localhost:8081/actuator/caches  <- use this endpoint to check that caching has set up properly